topherCantrell/ChroniclesOfPiggie/blog/09-UFO.md

 ![](/blog/pics/09-UFO/09-UFO4.jpg)

 I visited my friends at the Publix pharmacy.
-They checked and assured me I had not been probed, and they recommended some salve in case it ever happens.
+They checked, assured me I had not been probed, and recommended some salve in case it ever happened.

 ![](/blog/pics/09-UFO/09-UFO9.jpg)

 Be careful if you research on the web.
-I found out there is so much mis-information and conflicting reports out there.
+I found out there is so much misinformation and conflicting reports out there.
 I decided to interview a real alien and get the facts straight from the horse's mouth.

 I stopped at The Deep Comics to talk with the most famous alien of all: E.T.